2020 Nissan Murano Problems Summary

-A popular SUV continues to be the 2020 Nissan Murano.
+The 2020 Nissan Murano is a popular SUV.
 The automaker claims it has the “tech that anticipates what’s next.”
-However, owners haven’t been as pleased as they should be, mainly because of the defective structure, malfunctioning steering and faulty electrical system.
+However, not all owners have been as pleased as they should be, mainly because of malfunctioning forward collision avoidance systems.
+Complaints also highlight problems with the powertrain and sunroofs that explode.

 Click on other model year to view more problems: 2017 2018 2019